rocketacademy/bootcamp-4.1/logistics/required-software.md

 #### Configure Git default editor

-1. Follow instructions [here](https://stackoverflow.com/a/39604469) to enable the `code` command in terminal to open VS Code.
+1. Follow instructions <a href="https://stackoverflow.com/a/39604469" target="_blank">here</a> to enable the `code` command in terminal to open VS Code.
 2. Set the default Git code editor to VS Code to avoid Git's default command line editor Vim, which requires learning Vim-specific keyboard shortcuts.
 We may need to use Vim on remote servers as SWEs, but to keep things simple during Bootcamp we will stick to VS Code.

 ```shell